 The Robert brothers achieved another balloon first.
 They were the first to ascend over 100km.
 It happened on 19 September 1784 and was a widely acclaimed event.
 This balloon launched from the gardens of the Tuileries Palace.
 After this feat, a certificate was procured detailing their success and among those who signed their certificate having witnessed their flight were many important dignitaries, including Joseph, Prince of Ghistelles.

 Of course, with all the balloons traversing the sky, there were bound to be accidents.
 The first fatal hot air balloon accident occurred on 15 June 1785.
 It was a balloon piloted by Rozier and Pierre Romain who had been attempting for some time to be the first aeronauts to cross the English Channel.
-However, as they were struggling to be the first, another Frenchman, Jean-Pierre Blanchard, and his American companion, Dr John Jeffries, succeeded in a hydrogen gas balloon on 7 January 1785.
+However, as they were struggling to be the first, another Frenchman, Jean-Pierre Blanchard, and his American companion, Dr John Jeffries, succeeded in crossing the channel in a hydrogen gas balloon on 7 January 1785.
 Rozier and Romain still decided to attempt to cross the English Channel using a combination hydrogen and hot air balloon.
 They left from the coastal town of Boulogne-sur-Mer around seven o’clock in the morning, but from the start there were problems.
 Ultimately, the two intrepid adventures were dashed to pieces.

 There was also the first woman who flew solo in a hydrogen balloon.
 Her name was Sophie Blanchard.
 She was married to the famous pioneer balloonist Blanchard mentioned above.
 Sophie’s first flight happened 27 December 1804 when she ascended with her husband from Marseilles.
-Although she was not the first female balloonist to ascend into the sky, she became a favorite balloonist of Napoleon’s.
+Although she was not the first female balloonist to ascend into the sky, she became a favorite balloonist of Napoleon Bonaparte‘s.
 In 1804, he appointed her to replace balloonist André-Jacques Garnerin, who was also a famous parachutist.
 Sophie performed many special ascents in Napoleon’s honor, such as when he married Marie-Louise, at the birth of his son, and at his 42nd birthday.
 Besides being favored by Napoleon, Sophie was also the first female to adopt a career as a balloonist.

 - Court and Private Life in the Time of Queen Charlotte, Vol. 1, 1887, p.
 236-237.